 Shawnee Historic District

 This remnant coal mining town features two opera houses, one under restoration, and a concentration of second story overhanging porches.
 These overhang proches provide the best collection of Gilded Age, coal-boom-era architecture east of the Mississippi.
 A visit to Shawnee allows the visitor a trip back to a town that resembles Tombstone or Dodge City.
 The Knights of Labor Opera House (circa 1881) stands as a symbol of the Hocking Valley Coal Region's nationally significant role in the nation's labor union movement.
-Nearby Tecumseh Theater Building has series of outdoor panels telling of the town's rich coal, brick, ethnic, and environmental history, and a striking bronze miner statue.
+Nearby Tecumseh Theater has a series of outdoor panels telling of the town's rich coal, brick, ethnic, and environmental history, and a striking bronze miner statue.
 The Tecumseh Theater stood and still serves as the cultural beacon of the Hocking Valley.
-Shawnee is home to the Little Cities of Black Diamonds local history group (127 West Main), Ohio's Hill Country Heritage Area (117 West Main) and the Buckeye Trail Association (129 West Main), and the Tecumseh Theater (114 West Main).
+Shawnee is home to the Little Cities of Black Diamonds local history group (127 West Main), Ohio's Hill Country Heritage Area (117 West Main), and the Buckeye Trail Association (129 West Main), and the Tecumseh Theater (114 West Main).

 Backstory and Context

 Before white settlement, the area around Shawnee was the ancestral homeland of the Shawnee Indians.
 They, along with the Delaware, would travel here and use the hollows and forest throughout the area for hunting lands.

 Shawnee was platted on March 6th, 1872 by Thomas Jefferson Davis (under the Newark & Straitsville Coal, Coke and Iron Co).
 Early on the land around Shawnee was owned by either the Newark Coal Co or NY Coal and Iron Co. from 37 of 50 registered voters to incorporate into a village on Nov 20th, 1873.
 Early main concern was that of suitable roads, all were dirt.